Changissnz/the_colted_brother_meme_chain/README.md

 # The Colted Brother Meme Chain

-A project featuring the same picture of a cartoon Colt .44 over a faded yellow background.
+A meme project featuring the same picture of a cartoon Colt .44 over a faded yellow background.

 The date this project started: 06/14/2026